Exemptions from registration requirements

 Exempt persons and businesses

-Regulations 6 and 7 exempt second-hand dealers and financial institutions from complying with the whole or part of the Act in a limited range of circumstances.
+Regulations 8 and 9 of the Second-Hand Dealers and Pawnbrokers (General, Exemption and Record-Keeping) Regulations 2018 exempt financial institutions and certain other individual businesses from complying with the whole or part of the Act in a limited range of circumstances.

 - clothing, including footwear